mycroft-dev/ZZZ-mk2-releases/readme.txt

   - aawscdconf package (there may be a choice of aawsdconf packages for different mark2 configurations)

-To update mark2 with a new BSP release, the following should be done on a running system:
+To update mark2 with a new Aaware release, the following should be done on a running system:
  - Download the mk2-aaw* release and unpack it.
  - dpkg -i mk2-aaw-*/*driver*.deb